Antiguans and Barbudans

 Antiguans and Barbudans (Aanteegan an' Baabyuudan dem) are the people associated with the country of Antigua and Barbuda.
 They primarily speak Antiguan and Barbudan Creole and share the same culture.
+People descended from the country's slave and/or white planter populations are known as Antiguan and Barbudan Creoles.
 Antiguans and Barbudans are found worldwide, most notably in the United States, Canada, and the United Kingdom.
 There are about 147,000 Antiguans and Barbudans in total, including about 42,000 in the diaspora.
 Antigua and Barbuda has been primarily inhabited by African descendants, multiracial people, Europeans since the 17th century, with significant influxes of Hispanic people and other groups during the 20th and 21st centuries.
 Following associated statehood in 1967, the first major Antiguan and Barbudan migrations outside of the Caribbean took place.

 The culture of Antiguans and Barbudans encompasses various forms of music, art, cuisine, oral history, and clothing, many of which have since spread throughout the Caribbean.
 Internationally, many Antiguans and Barbudans such as writer Jamaica Kincaid and sportsman Viv Richards have been held in high regard, and Antiguan and Barbudan Creole is the majority language in four countries and territories.
 Most Antiguans and Barbudans are Protestant Christians, and Christianity remains a significant part of most of the people's daily lives.

 History

 Emergence

 Antigua and Barbuda was first inhabited by the Archaic tribes before 3,600 BC.
 These people were hunter-gatherers and likely migrated from Central or South America.
 They were later replaced by the Arawak of Venezuela in about 500 BC.
 The Kalinago also likely arrived in the archipelago in 1500 AD, and the Amerindians continued to inhabit Antigua and Barbuda in large numbers until the early 1700s.
 The first European settlers were British, with the first evidence of colonisation being in 1632.
 The British and Amerindians did not have good relations, with frequent clashes between them resulting in large massacres committed by both sides.
 The first African slaves arrived in the 1670s, who became the majority by the 1680s.

-Linguistically, Antiguan and Barbudan Creole likely emerged in the 1680s when contact was made between speakers of the Kwa languages and Antiguan and Barbudan English.
+Linguistically, Antiguan and Barbudan Creole likely emerged in the 1680s when contact was made between speakers of the Kwa languages and a Gullah–Nevis–Antigua language.
 Antiguan and Barbudan Creole was spoken by both Africans and Europeans during this period, and the language developed into more varieties eventually becoming its modern form by the 19th century.
+With the mass importations of slaves starting in the early 18th century, a creole identity emerged, causing some conflict between the more-established latter population and the new arrivals.